pat-marty/the-local-ibex-source/content/en/docs/hiking/schimberig.md

 <p align="center">
   <img src="IMG_0501.JPG" alt="" class="portrait">
-  <em>Most of the ascent consists of these kinds of hiking paths (blue-white-blue markings).
-Most of the lower parts are fairly well marked, but some of the sections higher up require a little more attention to make sure you stay on the correct path.</em>
+  <em>Most of the ascent consisted of these kinds of hiking paths (blue-white-blue markings).
+Most of the lower parts are fairly well marked, but some of the sections higher up required a little more attention to make sure we stayed on the correct path.</em>
 </p>

 <p align="center">
   <img src="IMG_0506.JPG" alt="" class="portrait">
   <em>Another view back over the hiking path we'd taken to this point.
-Again, not terribly exposed here, but the path itself is fairly steep.</em>
+Again, not terribly exposed here, but the path itself was fairly steep.</em>
 </p>

 <p align="center">
   <img src="IMG_0532.JPG" alt="" class="portrait">
-  <em>Starting the ascent to the ridge that leads to the <hl>Hängst</hl>.
-While still not particularly exposed, this part of the ridge was very strenuous because of how steep the path is (some sections have upwards of a 40% incline).</em>
+  <em>Starting the ascent to the ridge that lead to the <hl>Hängst</hl>.
+While still not particularly exposed, this part of the ridge was very strenuous because of how steep the path was (some sections had upwards of a 40% incline).</em>
 </p>

 <p align="center">